Tennessene/jDOSBox/README.md

 Java x86 emulator based on DOSBox
 --------------------------------------------------

-This was continued from revision 808 (the latest revision on SourceForge).
-The original source is at: https://sourceforge.net/p/jdosbox/code/HEAD/tree/.
+This was continued from revision 808 (the last revision on SourceForge).
+The original source is available at SourceForge's [code page](https://sourceforge.net/p/jdosbox/code/HEAD/tree).
 It was cloned using git-svn and uploaded to this repo.
 Credit goes to James Bryant for creating jDOSBox.
 Thanks for inspiring me with this product James!

 Further Information
 -----------
 The original Readme is the ReadMe.txt. jDOSBox requires Java 6 32-bit for right now as it was last updated in 2014.
 We're hoping to update jDOSBox to support a newer Java version.
 The network support is also experimental, so don't expect it to always work and we're working on a build of jdosbox_pcap that doesn't require native libraries.
 According to the original author, James Bryant, it is able to run Windows apps with no OS and even run Windows XP.
 We have yet to figure out how to do that!
 Windows 95 works well though.

+We found the original website with more information here: [Status | jDosbox](https://web.archive.org/web/20190304011952/http://jdosbox.sourceforge.net/cms/)

 Builds
 ------